 - Act of Parliament - granted in perpetuity

-- The Privy Council - granted in perpetuity, if the provider receives government grant funding when it applies, or for a fixed term of six years, after which the provider needs to re-apply.
+- The Privy Council - granted in perpetuity, if the provider has been designated as eligible to receive HEFCE funding when it applies, or, if not, for a fixed term of six years, after which the provider needs to re-apply.

 Applying for degree awarding powers

 Any HE provider which does not currently hold degree awarding powers can apply to HEFCE.